go-air/gini/README.md

 1. We sell guarantees that the solver will always deliver correct results.
-Note the copyright license makes no guarantees and refuses any claim of express or implied warranty.
+Note the copyright license makes no guarantees and refuses any claim of express or implied warranty, including this one.
 1. We can provide alternative licenses.
 All standard OSI approved open source licenses are available at a basic fixed rate, all other inquiries welcome.